eashwarmp/eashwarmp/README.md

 - 👋 Hi, I’m @eashwarmp
 - 👀 I’m interested in JavaScript,NodeJS and React.
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning NodeJS and React
 - 💞️ I’m looking to collaborate on JS or NodeJS projects for fun.
 - 📫 How to reach me eashwarmp1998@gmail.com
 <!---